Crews search for survivors in North Carolina's mountains days after Helene's deluge

 “It’s been rough,” said Kristie Nelson, who had no idea when her electricity would be restored.
 “I’m just dying for a hot shower.”

+Tennessee Gov. Bill Lee flew to the eastern part of that state to survey damage on Tuesday.
+During a stop while looking at what remained of a demolished high school, residents said the governor and his entourage were the first help they had seen since the storm hit.

+“Where has everyone been?
+We have been here alone,” one frustrated local said.

-With at least 31 killed in South Carolina, Helene was the deadliest tropical cyclone to hit the state since Hurricane Hugo made landfall north of Charleston in 1989, killing 35 people.
+With at least 36 killed in South Carolina, Helene passed the 35 people who were killed in the state after Hurricane Hugo made landfall north of Charleston in 1989.

 Tropical Storm Kirk could become a major hurricane